Georg Müller (Catholic bishop): Biography

 Müller was born in Volkesfeld, Germany.
 He completed his early education in Lahnstein am Rhein in 1971.
 He made his simple vows with the Congregation of the Sacred Hearts of Jesus and Mary, known as the Arnsteiner Fathers, on 28 July 1972, and completed his training at the order's theological seminary in 1977.
 He was ordained to the priesthood on 18 March 1978 in Simpelveld in the Netherlands by his predecessor in Trondheim Bishop Gerhard Schwenzer.
-He completed his university education at the University of Münster in 1981.
+He graduated from the University of Münster in 1981.

-He began his pastoral work in Trondheim in 1981 as a parish priest, became vicar general in 1984, and a parish pastor in 1997.
+In 1981, he began his pastoral work in Trondheim as a parish priest, became vicar general in 1984, and a parish pastor in 1997.
 Pope John Paul II named him Apostolic Administrator of Trondheim on 9 February 1988 and then Prelate of Trondheim on 20 June 1997.
 He received his episcopal consecration there on 28 July 1997 from Cardinal Edward Cassidy.
-As leader of the church in Trondheim he was successful in recruiting sisters from several orders to work in Norway.
+As the leader of the church in Trondheim, he was successful in recruiting sisters from several orders to work in Norway.